REAL Women of Canada: Objectives

-According to its website, its aims are to emphasize the importance of the family and legally promote what it refers to as a "Judeo-Christian" understanding of marriage and family, to promote homemaking, and to oppose abortion and assisted suicide.
+According to its website, its aims are to emphasize the importance of the family and legally promote what it refers to as a "Judeo-Christian" understanding of marriage and a nuclear family, to promote homemaking, and to oppose abortion and assisted suicide.

 Part of their economic policies to help meet their objectives are increased tax relief for single-income families, families with children, and individuals with children.

 REAL Women is similar in political and social outlook to Phyllis Schlafly's Eagle Forum and to Concerned Women for America in the United States.